btrettel/plint/plint-todo.md

     - On the indefiniteness of minimum and maximum, also see: berry_from_2003
 - For `--spec`, also check that each element has a reference number.
 If an element does not, that could indicate a drawing objection is needed for that element.
 - Reorganize code to have unit tests for everything including the antecedent basis checking.
-- Look at overlap of claim elements between independent claims to see if a restriction can be made.
-    - Look at overlap of all the elements in claims dependent on each independent claim.
 - Check for invalid multiple dependencies.
 - Check for features of other softwares.
     - <https://specif.io/bluepencil/>